kalonez/nixos-personal-backup/README.md

 F1 is most likely going to the environment you're in which is KDE plasma :)

+The aliases will work no matter which TTY you're in.
+TTY-1, TTY-2 or TTY-3

 well you can see the alias "update" and "rebuild" does the same thing.
 I can be dumb sometimes.